awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-apigateway-stage-methodsetting.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `DataTraceEnabled`  <a name="cfn-apigateway-stage-methodsetting-datatraceenabled"></a>
 Specifies whether data trace logging is enabled for this method, which affects the log entries pushed to Amazon CloudWatch Logs\.
+This can be useful to troubleshoot APIs, but can result in logging sensitive data\.
+We recommend that you don't enable this option for production APIs\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)